Bell Beaker culture: Britain

-Silbury Hill was also built in the early Bell Beaker period, c.
-2470–2350 BC.
-It may have been built as a burial mound, though this has never been proven.
-Bayliss et al. (2007) state that the "aggrandisement" of both Stonehenge and Silbury Hill occurred "in close relation to the appearance of novel material culture and practices" introduced by Beaker people.
-According to Mike Parker Pearson a significantly higher level of labour mobilisation was achieved following the arrival of Beaker people in Britain.
-The amount of effort that went into building Silbury Hill "was massively more than Stonehenge ... and its dates coincide exactly with the appearance of Beaker burials in Britain."
+According to Bayliss (2007), the "aggrandisement" of both Stonehenge and Silbury Hill occurred "in close relation to the appearance of novel material culture and practices" introduced by Beaker people.
+The archaeologist Mike Parker Pearson has noted that a significantly higher level of labour mobilisation was achieved following the arrival of Beaker people in Britain The amount of effort that went into building Silbury Hill was "massively more than Stonehenge", and its dates coincide exactly with the appearance of Beaker burials.
 Beaker people also introduced mummification, burial in log coffins and cranial deformation to Britain.

+The archaeologist Timothy Darvill has argued that Stonehenge functioned as a solar calendar, reflecting the spread of solar cosmologies across Northern Europe in the third millennium BC.
+Darvill has also suggested that the Stonehenge trilithons may have represented twin gods or an early form of the Divine Twins.
+Other researchers have emphasized the lunar aspects of Stonehenge, such as the apparent alignment of the Station Stone rectangle with the Major Lunar Standstill, which occurs every 18.6 years.
+Various other astronomical interpretations have been proposed, such as the theory put forward by astronomers Gerald Hawkins and Fred Hoyle that the ring of 56 Aubrey Holes could have been used to predict lunar eclipses.

-Another site of particular interest is Ferriby on the Humber Estuary, where western Europe's oldest sewn-plank boats were recovered, dating to as early as c.
-2000 BC.
-A later example is the Dover Boat, dating from 1550 BC.
+Another site of particular interest in this period is Ferriby on the Humber Estuary, where Europe's oldest sewn-plank boats were recovered, dating from as early as 2030 BC.
+These are the oldest known sewn-plank boats in the world outside of Egypt.
+A later example is the Dover Boat from southern England, dating from 1550 BC.

 Italian Peninsula

+The Italian Peninsula saw a distinctive pattern of Bell Beaker adoption during the late Copper Age (approximately 2500–2200 BCE).
+Unlike other regions of Europe where the Bell Beaker phenomenon represented a more significant cultural shift, in Italy these elements were selectively incorporated into existing cultural traditions.
+The most affected areas were the Po Valley, particularly the area surrounding Lake Garda, and Tuscany, though Bell Beaker materials have been found throughout northern and central Italy.

+Distribution and regional variations

-The Italian Peninsula's most affected areas are the Po Valley, in particular the area of Lake Garda, and Tuscany.
-The bell-shaped vases appear in these areas of central and northern Italy as "foreign elements" integrated in the pre-existing Remedello and Rinaldone cultures.
+The Bell Beaker cultural elements appear in central and northern Italy as "foreign elements" that were integrated into the pre-existing Remedello and Rinaldone cultures, rather than representing a complete cultural replacement.
+The regional distributions show significant variation:

-Graves with Beaker artefacts have been discovered in the Brescia area, like that of Ca' di Marco (Fiesse), while in central Italy, bell-shaped glasses were found in the tomb of Fosso Conicchio (Viterbo).

-The Bell Beaker culture was followed by the Polada culture and Proto-Apennine culture.